lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session09_see.md

 2. If you logged into your *individual world*, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.

-3. If you logged into your *individual world*, review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.
+3. If you logged into your *individual world*, review the data files you have uploaded in the Team Data Dropdown Maintenance section and make sure you have the data file you want.

 4. You can *Join Current Session* or *Start a New Session* in the module.
 If you *Start a New Session* select the team data file you’d like to use.